Skip to Content

 JEFFERSON CITY, Mo.
 (KMIZ)

-Mealy was elected in 2023 and still had a year remaining on his term before his abrupt resignation.
-His replacement will fill the remainder of that term.
-Mealy announced his resignation in an email to local media on March 2 following the City Council meeting.
+Mealy, who was elected in 2023 and had one year remaining in his term, announced his resignation in an email to local media on March 2.

 “It has been an honor to serve the residents of this community.
-However, I can no longer in good conscience continue in this role due to ongoing trust, honesty, and accountability issues with city hall administration,” the email says.
-“Public service requires transparency, accountability, and mutual respect.
-When those principles are compromised, it becomes impossible to effectively represent the people.”
+However, I can no longer in good conscience continue in this role due to ongoing trust, honesty, and accountability issues with city hall administration,” the email states.

 Article Topic Follows: Jefferson City